Mozmani/Learn-Funny-French-Phrases-Server/README.md

 Run the migrations down `npm run migrate -- 0`

+## API routes
+* /api/auth/token (post, and put)
+   Used for Login purposes

+* /api/user/token (post, and put)
+   used for login purposes

+* /api/language (get)

+   grabs list of words for the specific user

+* /api/language/head (get)

+   grabs the first word in the list for the user to translate

+* /api/language/guess (post)

+   sends the guess and verifies if it matches that word's translation.
+If it does: the word's memory value is doubled, if wrong: memory value becomes 1.
+After that, the word is shifted along the list by the value of its memory value.

 ## Links
 * [Client Repo](https://github.com/Mark-The-Dev/Funny-French-Phrases-Client)
 * [Server / API repo](https://github.com/Mark-The-Dev/Learn-Funny-French-Phrases-Server)
 * [Live Link]()

+## Contributor

+Mark Marcello